ethereum-optimism/optimism/specs/glossary.md

 There are two kinds of deposits:

-- [L1 Attributes Deposit][l1-attribute-tx], which submit the L1 block's attributes to the [L1 Attributes Predeployed
+- [L1 Attributes Deposit][l1-attributes-deposit], which submits the L1 block's attributes to the [L1 Attributes
-  Contract][l1-attr-predeploy].
+  Predeployed Contract][l1-attr-predeploy].
 - [Transaction Deposits][tx-deposits], which are transaction that have been submitted on L1, via a transaction sent to the [deposit feed contract][deposit-feed].